MurathanKurfali/ner-tagger/README.md

 ## Getting Started

-To get started with this project, follow these steps:
+To get started with this project, follow these steps.

-#### 1. Clone the Repository
-Clone the repository to your local machine:
+1) Clone the repository to your local machine:
 ```bash
 git clone https://github.com/MurathanKurfali/ner-tagger.git
 cd ner-tagger
 ```

-#### 2. Setting Up Your NER Tagging Environment

-Create a Python virtual environment:
+2) Create a Python virtual environment:
 ```bash
 python -m venv ner_tagger_env
 ```
-Activate the virtual environment:
+3) Activate the virtual environment:
   ```bash
   source ner_tagger_env/bin/activate
   ```

-### Install the Requirements

-This project requires Python 3.6 or later, along with the several packages.
-You can install all the needed packages using pip:
+4) Install the requirements.
+The dependencies can be installed using pip:
 ```bash
 pip install -r requirements.txt
 ```